-To illustrate the above definitions with a simple example, consider the elementary contour given by the square of side $1$ surrounding a site $x\in\bbZ^2$.
-In this case, $\g$ is an $h$-contour iff $\eta_{x}\geq h$ and $\eta_y\leq h-1$ for all $y\in\{x\pm e_1, x\pm e_2, x+ e_1+e_2,x-e_1-e_2\}$.
-In general, $\Delta^+_\gamma$ (resp.\ $\Delta^-_\gamma$) is the set of $x\in\L_\g$ (resp.\ $x\in\L_\g^c$) either at distance 1 from $\L_\g^c$ (resp.\ $\L_\g$) or at distance $\sqrt 2$ from a vertex $y\in\L_\g^c$ (resp.\ $y\in\L_\g$) in the south-west or north-east direction. \begin{remark} As the reader may have noticed the definition of an $h$-contour is asymmetric in the sense that we require the minimal height of the surface at the inner boundary of $\g$, $\Delta^+_\gamma$, to be larger than the maximum height at the external boundary.
-In a sense this definition covers \emph{upward fluctuations} of the surface.
-Of course one could provide the reverse definition covering \emph{downward fluctuations}.
-In the sequel the latter is not really needed thanks to monotonicity and symmetry arguments.
-We also observe that, contrary to what happens in e.g.\ Ising models, a geometric contour $\g$ could be at the same time a $h$-contour and a $h'$-contour with $h\neq h'$.
-More generally two geometric contours $\g,\g'$ could be contours for the same surface with different height parameters even if $\g\cap\g'\ne\emptyset$ (but one of them must be contained in the other). \end{remark}
+\begin{remark} As the reader may have noticed the definition of an $h$-contour is asymmetric in the sense that we require the minimal height of the surface at the inner boundary of $\gamma$, $\Delta^+_\gamma$, to be larger than the maximum height at the external boundary.
+In a sense, this definition covers \textit{upward fluctuations} of the surface.
+Of course one could provide the reverse definition covering \textit{downward fluctuations}.
+In the sequel, the latter is not really needed thanks to monotonicity and symmetry arguments.
+We also observe that, contrary to what happens in, for example, Ising models, a geometric contour $\gamma$ could be at the same time a $h$-contour and a $h'$-contour with $h\neq h'$.
+More generally two geometric contours $\gamma,\gamma'$ could be contours for the same surface with different height parameters even if $\gamma\cap\gamma'\ne\varnothing$ (but one of them must be contained in the other). \end{remark}

-The following estimates play a key role in the proof of Theorem~\ref{thm-equil-shape}. \begin{proposition} There exists an absolute constant $C_0>0$ such that for all $\beta \geq 1$ and $h\geq 1$,
+The following estimates play a key role in the proof of Theorem~\ref{thm-equil-shape}.